At Issue Index White Index

 One can detect a proliferating concern with plagiarism in the mid-nineteenth century. ...
 American writers of the antebellum period were attempting to work out the limitations and the possibilities of proprietary authorship ...[17]

 For another thing, the phrases that the various life of Christ authors were borrowing are what one might consider to be "community property."
-In our study of chapter 77 (which was not one of the chapters selected for the original research project), we discovered that, among life of Christ authors, there appears to be something of a common pool of vocabulary from which life of Christ authors drew in telling the story of Jesus' trial.
+In our study of chapters 77 and 78 (which were not chapters selected for the original research project), we discovered that, among life of Christ authors, there appears to be something of a common pool of vocabulary from which life of Christ authors drew in telling the story of Jesus' trial.
 They speak of the "vacillating" Pilate,[18] of Pilate's considering Jesus a "religious enthusiast,"[19] of Jesus answering "not a word,"[20] of the "curiosity" of Herod and Pilate,[21] of Pilate's wife's "warning,"[22] of the condemnation of Jesus as an "innocent man,"[23] of the "burden of the cross,"[24] of the "robber and murderer" Barabbas,[25] of the "place of execution,"[26] of the "stupefying potion"[27] offered Jesus, of those "at the foot of the cross,"[28] of the "penitent thief," and of Jesus' "ignominious death."[29]
 Such expressions appear to be a type of "community property" that was used without necessity of acknowledgment.
+For another thing, many of the verbatim words in sentences considered to be parallel sentencess are from Scripture.
 Dr. Veltman noted this overlapping of phrasing among sources:

 At times the parallels between the sources were so strong that we had difficulty deciding which one Ellen White was using.[30]